sensu/sensu-docs/content/sensu-go/5.15/reference/etcdreplicators.md

 ---
 title: "Etcd replicators"
 description: "Etcd replicators allow you to manage RBAC resources in one place and mirror the changes to follower clusters.
-Read the reference to set up Sensu etcd replicator federation."
+Read the reference to set up RBAC policy replication between Sensu clusters."
 weight: 10
 version: "5.15"
 product: "Sensu Go"